blueimp/wdio/docs/edge.md

    Click "OK" to save the changes to the shortcut.

 5. Double-Click on the webdriver shortcut to setup and start the servers.

+   Confirm the dialog to "allow this app to make changes to your device", so it can edit the Windows hosts file (this dialog only appears if a `windows.hosts` file is present in the same directory).

    Allow `nginx` and `MJPEGServer` to communicate on all networks in the Windows Defender Firewall dialog.